blitz0p3rations/blitz0p3rations.github.io/_posts/2023-07-25-Striking-a-Delicate-Balance-The-Intersection-of-AI-Cybersecurity-and-Terrorism-in-CONTEST-2023.md

 # Conclusion

 CONTEST 2023 presents a comprehensive strategy that addresses the multifaceted implications of AI, cybersecurity, and terrorism.
-By harnessing AI as a pivotal defense against evolving cyber threats while implementing robust regulations to prevent its malicious misuse, the UK endeavors to strike a delicate balance.
+By harnessing AI as a pivotal defence against evolving cyber threats while implementing robust regulations to prevent its malicious misuse, the UK endeavours to strike a delicate balance.
 Responsible AI usage empowers the nation to stay ahead in the ever-evolving threat landscape, fostering a safer digital environment for its citizens while countering the malevolent potential of AI-enhanced terrorism.
 Through continued collaboration and vigilance, the UK aims to safeguard its national security in a world increasingly shaped by the transformative power of AI.

 ### References
 1. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1171084/CONTEST_2023.pdf